-Perspectives: What are the points of view?
+Perspective: What are the points of view?
 The understanding that knowledge is moderated by the different points of view, which lead to different interpretations, understandings and findings; perspectives may be individual, group or cultural-specific.

 Function: How does it work?
 The understanding that everything has a purpose, a role or a way of behaving that can be investigated.
+Responsibility: What are our obligations?
+The understanding that people make choices based on their understandings, beliefs and values, and the actions they take as a result do make a difference.